Skip to content

 Eventbrite is best for public ticketed events with strong discovery features.
 Cvent leads for large corporate events and conferences with complex requirements.
 Hopin excels at virtual and hybrid events with interactive features.
 For simple event registration, Luma offers elegant simplicity.
 Choose based on event type and complexity.

-Event management software has evolved dramatically—especially since hybrid and virtual events became standard.
+Event management software has evolved a lot—especially since hybrid and virtual events became standard.
 What used to be just registration and ticketing now includes virtual venues, networking features, mobile apps, and detailed analytics.
 The right platform depends heavily on your event type: public vs. private, in-person vs. virtual, and simple vs. complex logistics.

 What is Event Management Software?